Wedrix/hive-capstone-project/README.md

 ## Team

-This project is developed by the Hive AI team:
+This project is developed by the Hive AI team.
-1. KAMILE SEIDU
-2. JAMES WEDAM ANEWENAH
-3. ANTHONY SEDJOAH
-4. Nana Duah
-5. FRANKLIN HOGBA
-6. MASHUD BAWA ABDULAI
-7. Eric Okyere
-8. Alexander Adade
-9. PELEG TEYE DARKEY

-Each team member can have their own trained model for inference.

 ## License